Zoom storage & retention

 What Happens to Your Zoom Recordings When You Cancel Zoom

-Cancel Zoom or downgrade to free and your cloud recordings disappear in 30 days.
-Here's exactly what happens to your recordings — and how to keep them safe.
+Cancelling Zoom or downgrading?
+Your cloud recordings vanish in 30 days.
+Here's exactly what happens — and how to keep every recording after you cancel.

 What Disappears From Zoom Cloud, and When